woow-wu7/8-penetrate/6-TOOLS/3-IDEA/idea.md

 2
+Set environment variable.
 After installing, then to config.
 - cd /etc/paths.d
 - vim .bash_profile
+- // if the command is readonly, we should run this command: $ sudo vim .bash_profile

 3
 add the following contents.
 - export PATH=$PATH:/usr/local/mysql/bin
 - export PATH=$PATH:/usr/local/mysql/support-files
+- // if the command is readonly, we should run this command: $ sudo vim .bash_profile

 4